johe123qwe/github-trending/README.md

 ## Unknown

+* 【2024-07-06】[Consensys / ethereum-developer-tools-list](https://github.com/Consensys/ethereum-developer-tools-list) - A guide to available tools and platforms for developing on Ethereum.
 * 【2024-07-01】[The-Cool-Coders / Project-Ideas-And-Resources](https://github.com/The-Cool-Coders/Project-Ideas-And-Resources) - A Collection of application ideas that can be used to improve your coding skills ❤.
 * 【2024-06-04】[Crispher / MathlibExplorer](https://github.com/Crispher/MathlibExplorer) - A visualization tool for Lean's mathlib library.
 * 【2024-06-04】[coffinxp / payloads](https://github.com/coffinxp/payloads) -